Is Your Child A Candidate For Myopia Management?

 Is Myopia Management Right for My Child?

-The ideal candidate for myopia management is a child or young adult with almost any degree of myopia as the treatments have a greater chance of preserving the natural, healthy shape of the eye.
-Although it’s best to begin myopia management as early as possible, many older children and teens can still enjoy equally great outcomes.
+The ideal candidate for myopia management is a child or young adult with practically any degree of myopia.
+Although it’s best to begin myopia management as early as possible, many older children, teens, and college students can still benefit from this treatment.

-- Being at least 6 or 7 years of age
+- The patient must be at least 6 or 7 years of age

-- Having a certain level of maturity and responsibility
+- Must have a certain level of maturity and responsibility

-A 9-year-old recently diagnosed with myopia is already noticing the need to increase their eyeglass prescription.
-They begin myopia management to slow down or stop the worsening of their distance vision.
-This is a great time to start with myopia management, as it offers the best chance of preserving long-term eye health.
+A 9-year-old recently diagnosed with myopia is already noticing the need to increase her prescription.
+She begins myopia management to slow down or stop her deteriorating distance vision.
+This is a great time to start myopia management, as it offers the best chance of preserving long-term eye health.

-A young teen who feels insecure about their appearance with glasses, or who finds that glasses interfere with sports and other activities, may find myopia management to be a great option.
+A young teen who feels insecure about their appearance when wearing glasses, or who finds that glasses interfere with sports and other activities, may also find myopia management to be a great option.

-A 16 year-old-teen with mild to moderate myopia hopes to undergo corrective surgery like LASIK in the future.
+A 16-year-old teen with mild to moderate myopia hopes to undergo corrective surgery in the future.
 If they begin myopia management at 16, they have a good chance of stabilizing their vision until they meet the age requirements for corrective surgery a few years later.
 In addition to decreasing their risks of future eye disease, slowing their myopia progression may increase their chance of successful corrective surgery.

 We Can Help Control Your Child’s Myopia

-Myopia management works best when parents wish to take a proactive role in preserving their child’s gift of sight in the long term.
-But some may wonder how relevant myopia management is to a child with low levels of myopia.
+Myopia management works best when parents wish to take a proactive role in preserving their child’s vision in the long term.
 The earlier a child receives myopia management, the easier it is to control myopia’s progression and the better the long-term results.
-Your eye doctor will discuss with you the most effective time to start.

-For further information or to schedule your child’s eye exam, contact The Myopia Management Center at Altig Optical today.The Myopia Management Center at Altig Optical serves patients in Fort Worth, Newark, Springtown, North Richland Hills, and throughout Texas.
+If your child has myopia, take action and help mitigate their risk of developing eye disease in the future.
+For further information or to schedule your consultation, contact The Myopia Management Center at Altig Optical today.Our practice serves patients from Fort Worth, Newark, Springtown, and North Richland Hills, Texas and surrounding communities.